PtJade-Ceramic/CMD/README.md

 #### Deleting

-**Warning: Many processes rely on this program, which can't be recovered from the recycle bin if deleted in the following way.
+**Warning: Many processes rely on this program.
+It can't be recovered from the recycle bin if deleted in the following way.
 Don't do this.**

-Try fixing this program instead if something is wrong with it.
+The user should try [fixing this program](#fixing) instead if something is wrong with it.

-To do this:
+It is deprecated to delete this program.
+Only as an administrator may the user do this.
+Such a user should do this in the following steps:

 1. Go to `%windir%\System32`.
-2. Run `cmd.exe` as administrator.
+2. Run `cmd.exe` as an administrator.
 3. Run the following command [to enable an administrator to recover access to this program](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/takeown):
    ```
    takeown /f cmd.exe